devarda/github-takeout/README.md

 ### Download Forked Gists

-This script will download the gists that you have forked.
+This script will download the Gists that you have forked.
 Each gist will be in a separate folder where the name of the folder is determined by the description or the id of the gist if the description is not available.
 The files will be stored in the gist folder as separate files.

 ```bash